-I published the original version of this post nearly four years ago, in the week when Neil Armstrong died.
+2016 update: I published the original version of this post nearly five years ago, in the week when Neil Armstrong died.
 If anything, what I had to say then is more relevant than ever.
 I have updated this post accordingly.
 Also, if you want to know why do I bother writing about science, go here…

 Please let me know what you think!